 7.3 Your Content.
-Xometry does not claim any ownership over Your Specifications or any content, data or other materials You upload to or otherwise make available on the Website (“Your Content”).
+Xometry does not claim any ownership over Your Specifications or any content, data or other materials You upload to or otherwise make available on the Website and the Mini Program (“Your Content”).
 You are solely responsible for the Content that You upload to the You hereby grant Xometry a non-exclusive, perpetual, royalty free, fully paid-up, sublicensable (to our Partners), right and license to reproduce and use Your Content for the purpose of designing, manufacturing and delivering Your Parts to You, and to provide You any other Services that You request.
 You may request the return or destruction of your Content at any time by written notice to Xometry, provided that Xometry may keep archival copies only to comply with applicable law or document retention policies.
-You further acknowledge and agree that Xometry may use Your Content on an aggregated and anonymized basis to improve the Website and Services, including without limitation, to improve our pricing algorithms and help manufacture Parts in a more efficient and expedient manner.
+You further acknowledge and agree that Xometry may use Your Content on an aggregated and anonymized basis to improve the Website and the Mini Program and Services, including without limitation, to improve our pricing algorithms and help manufacture Parts in a more efficient and expedient manner.
 By submitting an order to Xometry, You represent and warrant that You are the owner and/or You have obtained the rights necessary to grant Xometry use granted herein without any violation of any intellectual property rights, or payment by Xometry of any amounts to any third party.
 You further represent and warrant that Your Content does not infringe upon, misappropriate, or violate any third party’s rights, including intellectual property, privacy and publicity rights.
-If Xometry, in its sole commercial discretion, determines that the Specifications You submit to the Website infringes upon the intellectual property rights of any third party, Xometry reserves the right to refuse to manufacture the Part(s) based on your Specifications.
+If Xometry, in its sole commercial discretion, determines that the Specifications You submit to the Website and the Mini Program infringes upon the intellectual property rights of any third party, Xometry reserves the right to refuse to manufacture the Part(s) based on your Specifications.
 Xometry will use commercially reasonable efforts to protect the confidentiality of Your Content and to only share Your Content with third parties as reasonably necessary in connection with the provision of the Services or as otherwise permitted herein.
 Notwithstanding the foregoing, Xometry may disclose Your Content if required by law.

 7.4 Your Data.
 If You use the Service, You agree that Xometry will be required to collect, use, and process data from Your organization for the purpose of providing the Services (“Buyer Data”), subject to our Privacy Policy.
 You shall make available all billing and other required information and documentation in a format reasonably requested by Xometry.
 Xometry is not responsible for inability to perform the Services due to incorrect information, improperly formatted or corrupt files, viruses on media provided, or incompatible backup media or software.
 You shall maintain an accurate backup copy of all data provided to Xometry.
 You acknowledge that transferring Buyer Data in connection with the Services is subject to the possibility of human and machine errors, omissions, and losses, including inadvertent loss of data, or damage to media that may give rise to loss or damage.
 You are responsible to adopt reasonable measures to limit the impact of such